 “It is often easier to start with a generic program, to discuss what a particular neighborhood or day care staff agree with, than to start from scratch.”

-“In our view, a designer [?] must consider both the larger societal changes and the creation of better, more supportive environments from people’s daily lives.
+“A designer must consider both the larger societal changes and the creation of better, more supportive environments from people’s daily lives.
 We believe that thoughtful design takes into account existing knowledge and provides a chance for people to express themselves, be effective, and feel empowered.”